 Variegated Water Celery aka water parsley, Java waterdropwort, Japanese parsley, Chinese celery etc (Oenanthe javanica - flamingo) is a perennial vegetable that is under utilised and strangely uncommon.
 Extremely prolific and simple to grow.
 Can be grown in the vegetable garden or as an emergent water plant.
 Smells and tastes a lot like celery, add at the end of cooking or much of the taste disappears $4 per small plant

 Vietnamese Coriander aka Vietnamese mint, laksa herb, hot mint, Cambodian mint, praew leaf (Persicaria odorata) is an amazing herb.
 Simple to grow, extremely productive, delicious and versatile.
 The internet says Vietnamese coriander has a “lovely coriander taste with a clear citrus note; refreshing with a hot, biting, peppery after taste”.
 I grow as an emergent water plant but also happily grows in vegetable garden.
-It goes well with chicken and I am told that it combines well with lime, chillies, garlic, ginger and lemon grass, what is not to love about this plant $4 per small plant Not for sale over winter as it is dormant
+It goes well with chicken and I am told that it combines well with lime, chillies, garlic, ginger and lemon grass, what is not to love about this plant $4 per small plant Not for sale as it is dormant, back in November 2017

 Ornamental - non-edible plants